 On the north side of the garden I knew I was incredibly restricted when it came to edible plants so I skipped that idea entirely and, instead, did something I’ve been wanting to do since we moved in.
 I went on a hunt in our yard for all of my grandma’s perennial flowers that were still coming up!
 I grabbed a pile of lilies of the valley, iris (that bloomed not a month after I moved them in glorious dark purple glory!), day lilies (lovely orange and yellows), one sad little fern that I’m very glad survived the move and five tiger lilies that probably would have been gone by next year (beat out by more prolific flowers).
 I had not expected any of it to bloom this year but most of it did!
 I expect the north side of the garden to fill up completely over the next couple of years with all of these perennials!

 Over this whole summer, when I spotted a flower of grandma’s coming up that I hadn’t yet moved to the garden I marked it with a ribbon so I can save as many different species from Grandma as I possibly can.
 This fall I will be transplanting all of those.
 Up here in north country there is this really common vine that is an absolute beast that takes over wherever it goes.
 It does better growing up here then any other plant I know about, seriously, its amazing.
 On top of that it goes bright neon red in the fall time and is absolutely stunning.
-(After tons of searches I found out that its called a Boston Ivy) So, when I moved my grandma’s old trellises to the north side of the house, into the garden, I knew exactly what I wanted there.
+(After tons of searches I found out that its called a Boston Ivy EDIT: I love you guys!
+In the comments one of you corrected me with the correct name for this vine and its actually called: Virginia Creeper!)
+So, when I moved my grandma’s old trellises to the north side of the house, into the garden, I knew exactly what I wanted there.
 I headed out to the woods and went hunting.
 Honestly, what I returned with looked like a bunch of long dead sticks, I never did find what I thought was an “end” or a “beginning” they just go on and on and on.
 I held out little hope of my sticks surviving or growing anything.
 How wrong I was.

 I plan on using fishing line attached to the top of each spindle and run directly up to the eve of the house, it will help hold the trellises in place and give the vines the opportunity to go all the way up and cover this whole wall.
 I’m pretty darned excited about that.
 We also need to cover that ugly tyvek paper with flashing so its not such an eyesore.
 So, what did I learn and what do I plan to do next year?